piyush26c/Database-Management-System/README.md

 # Database-Management-System
-This repository contains the material related to DBMS, practised during my course.
+This repository contains the study material and the assignments related to DBMS, practised during my course.